We all love a good parenting hack, don’t we?

 - Poke your Popsicle stick through an upright muffin case liner, to catch any accidental spillage.

 - As soon as your kids are born, reserve for them an appropriate email address.
-You can use it yourself to send them messages and photos so they will get a nice surprise with they eventually receive the password on their 18th
+You can use it yourself to send them messages and photos so they will get a nice surprise with they eventually receive the password on their 18th birthday.

 - Cover your trampoline springs with fit-to-size pool noodles to prevent injuries caused by landing on these springs.